tokyojack/3D-Tick-Tack-Toe/README.md

 Play it as you would normally would play Tick Tack Toe, try to be the first to get 3 in a row.

 Remember, 3 of the same color in any direction counts as a win!

+To turn the cube, just click outside of it and move your mouse.
+If you want to zoom in/out, use your mouse scroller.

 ##